Violence against women is a serious and widespread problem in Australia.

 Violence against women takes a profound and long-term toll on women’s health and wellbeing, on families and communities, and on society as a whole.

-While the rates of hospitalisation for assault for Aboriginal and Torres Strait Islander people fluctuate, in 2018-2019, Aboriginal and Torres Strait Islander females had 29 times the rate of hospitalisation for non-fatal family violence assaults when compared with non-Indigenous females.19
+While the rates of hospitalisation for assault for Aboriginal and Torres Strait Islander people fluctuate, in 2018-2019, Aboriginal and Torres Strait Islander women had 29 times the rate of hospitalisation for non-fatal family violence assaults when compared with non-Indigenous women.18

-Women who experience partner violence during pregnancy are 3 times as likely to experience depression.21
+Women who experience partner violence during pregnancy are three times as likely to experience depression.20

 Key stats on gender inequality and other forms of discrimination and disadvantage

-While women comprise almost half (47.0%) of all employed persons in the labour force, women continue to be under-represented in traditionally male-dominated industries, and in managerial positions across industries.
+While women comprise almost half (47.4%) of all employed persons in the labour force, women continue to be under-represented in traditionally male-dominated industries, and in managerial positions across industries.
 Women hold 14.6% of chair positions and 28.1% of directorships, and represent 18.3% of CEOs and 32.5% of key management personnel.24

 More detailed statistics